 Why did you choose to come to British Columbia and study at UBC?

 I chose to come to UBC thanks to its unique placement as a university that advocates for and prioritizes the inclusion of Indigenous sciences alongside Western practices.
-I came for my fantastic supervisor Prof. Stephanie Chang, thanks to her world-renowned expertise in disaster risk and vulnerability.
+I came for my fantastic supervisors Prof. Stephanie Chang and Prof. Simon Donner, thanks to their world-renowned expertise in disaster and climate risk.
 Finally, I came specifically to research in the Institute for Resources, Environment and Sustainability, thanks to its reputation as an interdisciplinary department that encourages the bridging of epistemological differences.

 UBC’s public scholar initiative offers me the funds, and more importantly, the skill-building opportunities to ensure that my research implications can be grounded in the real world and not trapped within the bubble that can encapsulate academia.